bot-app/trading/docs/developer.md

 # Development Help

-This page is intended for developers of Freqtrade, people who want to contribute to the Freqtrade codebase or documentation, or people who want to understand the source code of the application they're running.
+This page is intended for developers of Trading, people who want to contribute to the Trading codebase or documentation, or people who want to understand the source code of the application they're running.

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
 We [track issues](https://github.com/bot-app/trading/issues) on [GitHub](https://github.com) and also have a dev channel on [discord](https://discord.gg/p7nuUNVfP7) where you can ask questions.